 The cannabis market in other countries may think of shifting online in the future, but Canada is already one step ahead.

 Though age criteria vary from one province to another, you only have to be 19 or 20-year-old to buy legal weed in Canada.
 In Colorado, the legal age is 21.

 On average, people start smoking pot at age 16 and only making cannabis available to the older age group like the Colorado model may force them to indulge in illicit cannabis purchases and other associated criminal activities.

 While you’re safe buying cannabis from dispensaries in Colorado, you are still technically violating federal law.
 Similarly, many states in the U.S.A have legalised recreational marijuana, but it is still illegal at the federal level.
 In Canada, you can confidently buy and use cannabis nationwide because it has been made legal at the federal level.

-Title of the graph: Support for recreational weed legalisation in Canada
+Support for recreational weed legalisation in Canada

 Jody Wilson-Raybould, the country’s justice minister, said that cannabis legalisation for recreational purposes was a historic milestone for the country.
 Similarly, almost all major parties and government entities are advocating the legalisation of marijuana.

 In most provinces in Canada, you can smoke weed in all places where you can smoke cigarettes.
 However in Colorado, there are specific marijuana-smoking areas.
 Moreover, smoking marijuana in federal lands, such as national parks, is allowed in Canada but illegal in Colorado.
 Also, moving to another state or country with cannabis that you buy in Colorado can get you into legal troubles like imprisonment and court conviction.
 In comparison, you can move around the country with cannabis that you buy in any province in Canada.